miguepollo/my-keyestudio-project/README.md

 The first file you will find will be printhora.
 It is a project made by me and what it does is to show the time on the screen.

+The second program consists of the house with its sensor to measure the temperature and humidity.